 Case Studies in Innovation

 Cities like Tokyo and Singapore are already experimenting with this integration.
-Tokyo’s AI-driven transit systems predict passenger flows and adjust services accordingly, while Singapore’s smart mobility initiatives use AVs to supplement its extensive public transit network.
-These examples highlight how AVs and MaaS can work together to create a more resilient and responsive transit ecosystem.
+Tokyo's AI-driven transit systems predict passenger flows and adjust services accordingly, while Singapore's smart mobility initiatives use AVs to supplement its extensive public transit network.
+These cities' adjustments are the operational expression of how AI transformed urban transportation from static schedules to real-time prediction — the same algorithmic infrastructure that routes ride-shares now routes entire bus fleets.

 Challenges and the Path Forward